 Outdoor structures are not merely for storing things away.
-In addition to its usefulness, the appearance of an outdoor storage shed affects the overall appearance of your property.
+The appearance of an outdoor storage shed can be just as important as its usefulness and can affect the overall appearance of your property.
 Ideally, the unit you choose complements the style of your home.
 For example, if you have a country-style house, your shed should have a rustic design, perhaps with board and batten siding.
 If your house’s style is more formal, select an outdoor storage shed with formal features to match.
 Or, you might want to match specific features of your house, such as an arched window or door, carrying the same theme over to your outbuilding.

 3. Blending Into the Landscape

 Think about how you might integrate your outbuilding into the surrounding landscape.
 Plants can help outdoor storage sheds blend into a yard, rather than sticking out like sore thumbs.
 You can establish garden beds around a shed and plant them with annuals or perennials.
 If the shed has wood siding, you can install trellises up against the walls to grow vine plants.

 There are three main materials options for storage sheds: wood, metal, and plastic.
 Wood sheds typically have stud-framed walls, much like a house or garage, that are covered with plywood siding.
 Upscale wood sheds may have plywood sheathing over the studs with traditional lap siding over the plywood.
 Wood sheds also have wood roof frames and standard roofing materials, such as asphalt shingles.

 Metal sheds typically have a simple metal framework covered in a skin of factory-painted or vinyl-coated metal for both the walls and roof.
 Plastic sheds often are vinyl (polyvinyl chloride, or PVC) or another type of plastic.
 Their color is inherent to the material so there's no paint or coating to worry about.
 Both plastic and metal sheds come in kits designed for DIY assembly.